Tomgo92/c-environment-1/README.md

 <div align="center"><img src="img.png"/></div>

-We are the **MATIS** group, and here there is our first project, we hope you will enjoy 😉
+We are the **MATIS** group, and here is our first project, we hope you will enjoy 😉

 ## Getting Started